Switch back to German

 First virtual policy dialogue between Schleswig-Holstein and Latvia on renewable energy communities

+As part of the Rural Energy CommunitiesLV project funded by the German Federal Environmental Foundation, the virtual policy dialogue Enhancing Energy Communities in Rural Regions - Knowledge Exchange Between Schleswig-Holstein and Latvia took place on 26 June 2024.
 The focus of the event was on the energy policy framework in Germany/Schleswig-Holstein and Latvia, the implementation of the relevant European regulations and their provisions for energy communities, the citizens' energy fund in Schleswig-Holstein, as well as issues of digitalization in the energy sector.
+The agenda and a summary of the event with the key findings can be found in the files below.
+There is also a project factsheet with more information about Rural Energy CommunitiesLV.
+Also, you can find the presentations, that were presented.

 Here you can access the agenda.